 Teen Video Contest

 The Vermont Department of Libraries and the Collaborative Summer Library Program (CSLP) are co-sponsoring a video contest.
-Teens, 13-18, individually or in teams, are invited to create a short Public Service Announcement promoting the 2013 summer theme, "Beneath the Surface," and promoting reading and libraries.
+Teens, 13-18, individually or in teams, are invited to create a short Public Service Announcement promoting the 2014 summer theme, "Spark a Reaction," and promoting reading and libraries.
 The winner of the Vermont challenge, when approved by CSLP, will receive $275 and his/her sponsoring library will be awarded prizes worth $125.